 We stopped at a lighthouse.

 The best sunscreen is a broad brimmed hat.
 There is a free bus in Victoria called the V line.
-If one is out bike riding and was tired, one can just get on the bus to return to Melbourne.
+If one is out bike riding and gets tired, one can just get on the bus to return to Melbourne.

 We drove through Lorne, Australia.
 Each January, there is a one-mile swim called Pier to Pub.